yasmanymd/chat/README.md

 # Building a Scalable Chat App with Microservices and Docker Compose

 This project will delve into the architecture and components of a chat application designed for scalability using a microservices approach.
 Docker Compose is used for container orchestration.
-It covers the technologies involved and how each component connects to provide a seamless chat experience.
+It covers the technologies involved and how each component connects to provide a chat experience.

 ## Technologies Used